 Through conversations with her network, Lisa reconnected with the CEO of a company she used to do business with.
 He was interested in talking more about how she could contribute to his growing business.
 Lisa and the CEO worked together to create a new position specifically tailored to her.
 With support from Alida, Lisa learned how to ask specific questions to get really clear about the expectations of the new role and to understand the company culture to be sure this opportunity would truly be the right fit.

 The result?
 Lisa confidently created and then stepped into a new business development position at a company that values and supports its employees.
 In this new role, Lisa is using and expanding her business development skills to serve the needs of a growing company.

-Are you ready to find the work you were meant to do?
-Book a call with my team to learn more about how we could work together.
+If you’d like to discover the work you are meant to do, let’s talk.
+Book a call with my team today to get started.